jac63777/group12-Software-Engineering-Project/README.md

 npm install (only once)
 npm run dev

 (note if you are using my version of the scripts, I am emulating a Linux terminal on a Windows machine.
-That means in some cases I have to use Linux commands that emulate Windows commands (I know), so you may have to configure the scripts slightly for use on an actual Linux machine or for MacOS.
+That means in some cases
+	I have to use Linux commands that emulate Windows commands (I know), so you may have to configure the scripts slightly for use on an actual Linux machine or for MacOS.
 If that is the case, please create separate scripts if you must and call them start/stop_project_mac.sh that way when we continue sharing in the future, both options are always there!)

- Available API Calls:
-- `GET /movies`
-- `GET /movies/{title}`
-- `POST /movies/add`
-- `DELETE /movies/{title}`

 ---

 Given that the project was refactored in Linux terminal and not IntelliJ, I am no longer using JDBC/ConnecterJ.
 That means you no longer need these and instead all dependencies are handled by Maven, which automatically factors in dependencies (in pom.xml) and builds/compiles the project freshly each time using mvn clean install.
 For SpringBoot, no installations are necessary.
 However, you will have to install Apache Maven to run the backend.
 Unfortunately this is the easiest way for a big backend project like this, but installation is quick and easy.

 Just download Maven from the official Apache Maven site.